Metrilo/custom-integration/README.md

 And that's it!
 Now when all events are processed by Metrilo, they will be attributed to the `johnybravo@gmail.com` user.
 You can check that out in the `Customer Database` tab in your [Metrilo project](https://app.metrilo.com).

-:information_source: Please allow for up to several minutes for all events to be processed
+:information_source: Please allow for up to several minutes for all events to be processed.

-:information_source: If all backend calls return 204 and you're missing events - double check your input data
+:information_source: If all backend calls return 204 and you're missing events - double check your input data.

 ## API reference